akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * Factory method `Entity.ofPersistentEntity` is renamed to `Entity.ofEventSourcedEntity` in the Java API for Akka Cluster Sharding Typed.
 * New abstract class `EventSourcedEntityWithEnforcedReplies` in Java API for Akka Cluster Sharding Typed and corresponding factory method `Entity.ofEventSourcedEntityWithEnforcedReplies` to ease the creation of `EventSourcedBehavior` with enforced replies.
 * New method `EventSourcedEntity.withEnforcedReplies` added to Scala API to ease the creation of `EventSourcedBehavior` with enforced replies.
 * `ActorSystem.scheduler` previously gave access to the untyped `akka.actor.Scheduler` but now returns a typed specific `akka.actor.typed.Scheduler`.
-Additionally `.schedule` has been renamed to `.scheduleAtFixedRate`.
+  Additionally `schedule` method has been replaced by `scheduleWithFixedDelay` and `scheduleAtFixedRate`.
 Actors that needs to schedule tasks should prefer `Behaviors.withTimers`.
+* `TimerScheduler.startPeriodicTimer`, replaced by `startTimerWithFixedDelay` or `startTimerAtFixedRate`
 * `Routers.pool` now take a factory function rather than a `Behavior` to protect against accidentally sharing same behavior instance and state across routees.

 ### Akka Typed Stream API changes